NathanPerrier/IA2-Perrier-Jazz-By-River-Digital/README.md

     - If you do not wish to use real money, ensure to use `test mode` on your stripe account (use test mode API key instead).

+    - If using test mode you can use [these cards](https://docs.stripe.com/testing?testing-method=card-numbers) for payments

 4.  create a virtual environment using `control + shift + p` then search create an environment.
 After you have created the venv then restart vs code.
 Might need:

     ```sh